usody/usody.github.io/_legal_pages/cookies-policy.markdown

 #### Analysis cookies

 These are those that allow the person responsible for them to monitor and analyze the behavior of the users of the websites to which they are linked.
 The information collected through this type of cookie is used to measure the activity of the websites and to create browsing profiles for the users of these sites to introduce improvements based on the analysis of the usage data made by the users. from service.
 Basically,statistical analysis cookies .
 They are used to analyze the behavior of users in an aggregated and anonymous way, including the number of visitors to the website and to different product files, the origin of the visits, day and time, platform, number of clicks on a file, search words. that a user uses to find their desired content.
-In this way, Pangea uses a very useful means to introduce improvements to the website and to know what content or design is most relevant to the user.
+In this way, USODY uses a very useful means to introduce improvements to the website and to know what content or design is most relevant to the user.

 #### Third-party cookies

 These are those that allow access to external content and involve the transmission of personal data to these third parties, in our case to Twitter, which allow the management and improvement of the service offered by this third party.
-In this sense, Pangea does not store any personal information and is not responsible for the data processing that these third parties may carry out, leaving the user subject to the terms and conditions as well as the Privacy Policy of these third parties.
+In this sense, USODY does not store any personal information and is not responsible for the data processing that these third parties may carry out, leaving the user subject to the terms and conditions as well as the Privacy Policy of these third parties.
 And don't forget that you can always block third-party cookies from the configuration options of your browser, the option is usually called " block third party cookies " ( block third party cookies ).

 We use these cookies in order to display our social network to let you know our ads.
 In this case we have both our own cookies and cookies stored by third parties.